sadiejay/netlify-team-questions/README.md

 - How many hours do people work in an average week?
 In your busiest weeks?
 - Can you describe a typical day or week in the role?
 - How often are there emergencies or times when people have to work extra hours?
-- Would I directly interact with clients in this role?
+- Would I directly interact with the Netlifiy community in this role?
+- Is the [netlify-templates/nuxt-toolbox repo](https://github.com/netlify-templates/nuxt-toolbox) a good example of a project that someone in this role would work on?
 - How/when do developers talk to non-developers?
 - What’s the most challenging part of this job?
 ### Culture